 The Norma Hoffman Visitor Center at Huntley Meadows Park is a public park facility that offers educational exhibits, public programs and park information.
-There’s a naturalist on hand during open hours.
 The center has an information desk, restrooms, natural resource exhibits, an auditorium and a classroom.
 The building occasionally hosts art exhibits, and there are rentable rooms.
 The center is the source for information about park trails, wildlife, the wetlands boardwalk, and Historic Huntley.
 There’s a rentable outdoor shelter near the center.
 Also nearby is a bird feeder and a tiny pond that occasionally attracts wildlife.

 The visitor center at Huntley Meadows is named for Norma Hoffman, one of the most extraordinary volunteers in the Fairfax County Park Authority’s history.